 4. Seekins Precision Havak

-Seekins Precision produces the Havak, a long-range precision rifle with a match-grade, stainless steel, 5R-rifled barrel.
+Seekins Precision produces the Havak, a long-range precision rifle with a match-grade, stainless steel, 5R-rifled free-float barrel.

 This quality gun has a 20-MOA Picatinny optics rail, matte Armor-Black finish, and a factory-set three-pound trigger release.

 Available calibers for this hunting rifle include 6 and 6.5 mm Creedmoor and .308 Winchester.

 This AR-10 hunting rifle has a Picatinny rail for scopes, folding iron sights, and an ergonomic rubber grip.
 It is an impressive semi-automatic rifle.

 Weighing close to 10 pounds, the SR-762 has a 10-round box magazine and an overall length of between 34¾ to 38 inches.